 1. The Principal or designee will make the following announcement on the PA system.
 If the PA system is not available, the Principal or designee will use other means of communication, such as messengers to deliver instructions.
-The Principal or designee should be calm, convey reassuring comments that the situation is under control and give clear directions.
+The Principal or designee should be calm, convey reassuring comments that the situation is under control and give clear directions

 "YOUR ATTENTION PLEASE.
-DUCK, COVER AND HOLD ON.
-DUCK, COVER AND HOLD ON.
+DUCK, COVER, AND HOLD ON.
+DUCK, COVER, AND HOLD ON.
 ADDITIONAL INFORMATION AND INSTRUCTIONS TO FOLLOW."

 - 2. If inside, teachers will instruct students to duck under their desks and cover their heads with their arms and hands. - 3.
 If outside, teachers will instruct students to drop to the ground, place their heads between their knees and cover their heads with their arms and hands. - 4.
 Teachers and students should move away from windows.
+Teachers should use the Catapult EMS system to account for students under their direct supervision.

-SHELTER- IN-PLACE
+SHELTER-IN-PLACE

-This action is taken to place and/or keep students indoors in order to provide a greater level of protection from airborne contaminants in outside air, tornado, and windstorm.
-Shelter-In-Place is implemented when there is a need to isolate students and staff from the outside environment and includes the shut down of classroom and/or building air systems.
+This action is taken to place and/or keep students indoors in order to provide a greater level of protection from airborne contaminants in outside air, tornadoes, and windstorms.
+Shelter-In-Place is implemented when there is a need to isolate students and staff from the outside environment and includes the shutdown of classroom and/or building air systems.
 During Shelter-In-Place, no one should be exposed to the outside air.

 "YOUR ATTENTION PLEASE.

 SHELTER IN PLACE...SHELTER IN PLACE.

 STUDENTS AND STAFF ARE TO REMAIN INSIDE THE

 BUILDING AWAY FROM OUTSIDE AIR WITH

 WINDOWS CLOSED AND DOORS SECURELY CLOSED

 AND AIR CONDITIONING UNITS TURNED OFF.

 ALL STUDENTS AND STAFF WHO ARE OUTSIDE, ARE TO

 IMMEDIATELY MOVE TO THE PROTECTION OF AN

 INSIDE ROOM.
-AS SOON AS WE FURTHER
+AS SOON AS WE HAVE FURTHER

 INFORMATION, WE WILL SHARE IT WITH YOU."

-- 1. If inside, teachers keep students in classroom until further instructions are given. - 2.
+- 1. If inside, teachers keep students in the classroom until further instructions are given.
+Teachers should use the Catapult EMS system to account for students under their direct supervision. - 2.
 If outside teachers and staff are to direct students into nearby classrooms or other school buildings.
-Teachers are to consider location and proximity of identified hazard and if necessary, proceed to an alternative indoor location. - 3.
-Teachers secure individual classrooms while Site Security Team assists completing procedures as needed: shutdown classroom/building(s), air system, turn off local fans in area, close and lock doors and windows.
+Teachers are to consider the location and proximity of identified hazards and if necessary, proceed to an alternative indoor location.
+Teachers should use the Catapult EMS system to account for students under their direct supervision. - 3.
+Teachers secure individual classrooms while the Site Security Team assists in completing procedures as needed: shut down classroom/building(s), air system, turn off local fans in the area, and close and lock doors and windows.
 If necessary, seal gaps under doors and windows with wet towels or duct tape.
 Seal vents with aluminum foil or plastic wrap if available and turn off sources of ignition, such as pilot lights.